Genez-io/genezio-documentation/docs/tutorials/create-react-app-genezio-google-oauth.md

 npm install @react-oauth/google
 ```

 Next add the following code.
 Import the `GoogleOAuthProvider` that you can use to wrap around the router of the application.
-We then need to configure the authentication token and region by replacing `<token>` and `<region>` with your own values that you can find the Authentication screen in the dasboard.
+We then need to configure the authentication token and region by replacing `<token>` and `<region>` with your own values that you can find the Authentication screen in the dashboard.

 <figure style={{textalign:"center", marginleft:"0"}}><img style={{cursor:"pointer"}} src={useBaseUrl("/img/token-and-region.png")} alt=""/><figcaption></figcaption></figure>